 However, we made it.
 We arrived.
-I briefly had an image popping up where people lining the streets applauding for the newly arriving pilgrims.
-Needless to say that this, of course, did not happen and arriving was a somewhat hard fall.
+I briefly had an image popping up where people lining the streets applauding the newly arriving pilgrims.
+Needless to say that this, of course, did not happen, and arriving was a somewhat hard fall.
 A too sudden end to an extraordinary adventure.
 How could they have not applauded?
 Didn’t they know that we walked that unbelievable far?
 The Camino was a big community and support system but even though, no one could, in fact, grasp how hard it was on a personal level to get through this.
 The community helps but in the end it’s you that just keeps on walking.

 I felt *spoiler: weird comparison incoming* a bit like after giving birth to my first child – on the way from the hospital we stopped at a grocery store and I wondered how people could just be so oblivious when I just did the most miraculous thing of squeezing a tiny human out of my very body?
-How could life just go on?
+How could life just go on as if nothing happened?

 … And then arrived at the cathedral and then that was it.
 We went to the pilgrim office to get the Compostela (the document that certificates that you did the Camino), got some food, drinks, got a tattoo (we did), and went on with our lives…